- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 Language barrier in Qatar

-Although the official language is Arabic, most people can speak and understand English, which is quickly becoming the language of the business world in Qatar.
+Although the official language is Arabic, most people can speak and understand English, which is quickly becoming the language of business in Qatar.

-That said, expats should keep in mind that the ever-expanding foreign community is a diverse cultural entity and some people will be more proficient in the language than others, which can require a fair amount of patience.
+That said, expats should keep in mind that the ever-expanding foreign community is culturally diverse and some people will be more proficient in English than others, which may require a fair amount of patience.

 Time in Qatar